ssonkiya/ssonkiya.github.io/_posts/2018-08-08-Small-Businesses-Make-it-Big.md

 ![too big](/images/NLP/ride_sharing.png)

-These charts generally make sense, and generally look like what I would expect.
+These charts generally made sense, and looked within expectations.

-I also wanted to look at general sentiment over time.
-Using Vader sentiment analysis, I analyzed each article.
-Overall, I noticed that most of the articles had positive senitment.
-As a matter of fact, there were twice as many articles that were tagged with a positive sentiment, than either netual or negative articles.
+Lastly, I wanted to take a look at general sentiment.
+Using polarity weights from vaderSentiment, I classified each article to generally have positive, negative or neutral sentiment.
+Overall, I noticed that most of the articles were classified to be positive.
+As a matter of fact, there were twice as many articles that were classified to be positive, then either negative or neutral.

-I tried plotting sentiment over the years, but there was just too much noises, and I didn't get back meaningful information.
-Basically looks cyclical.
+> Expanded upon the sentiment analysis [here](https://ssonkiya.github.io/Small-Businesses-Sentiment-Analysis)

 ![too big](/images/NLP/general_sent.png)

-So I didn't really uncover any major secrets, but it was really cool how my data was about to illuminate all these stories, when all I gave it were a bunch of articles!
+Though I didn't really uncover any major secrets, I was amazed at how well NLP was able to illuminate such interesting stories given just a corpus of newspaper articles.

 Next steps would to be decompose the general business topic even further.
-This could be by running a topic analysis on only the articles classified with the general_business topic or to classify articles by the second highest topic probability.
+This could be by running a topic analysis on only the articles classified with that topic or to classify articles by the second highest topic probability.

-The t-SNE really does suggest that there is more separation.